alphagov/government-service-design-manual/service-manual/technology/index.md

 Liam Maxwell, Chief Technology Officer of Her Majesty's Government,[wrote about the landscape CTOs are operating in]().
 It's essential reading for those transforming technology provision across government, describing the challenges and opportunities of this new approach.

 ##The technology code of practice
 The [technology code of practice](/service-manual/technology/code-of-practice.html) describes the criteria that requests for funding will be judged against.
-The eighteen points describe a vision of technology provision which can meet and adapt to the changing needs of users throughout government.
+The eighteen points describe a vision of technology provision which can meet and adapt to the changing needs of users throughout government, and are consistent with the [Digital by Default Service Standard](/service-manual/digital-by-default.html).

 ##Processes and controls
 The [spending controls](/service-manual/technology/spending-controls.html) process ensures that spending on IT and digital services meets the needs of users and provides good value for money.